Morgan Trent

-Morgan Trent (born December 14, 1985) is a former American football cornerback in the National Football League (NFL).
-He played college football for the University of Michigan from 2005 to 2008.
-He was drafted by the Cincinnati Bengals in the sixth round of the 2009 NFL Draft.
+Morgan Trent (born December 14, 1985) is an American former professional football cornerback in the National Football League (NFL).
+He played college football for the Michigan Wolverines from 2005 to 2008.
+He was selected by the Cincinnati Bengals in the sixth round of the 2009 NFL draft.
 He was also a member of the Indianapolis Colts, Jacksonville Jaguars, and Washington Redskins.

-Early years
+Early life

 Trent was born in San Diego, California, but moved with his family to Brighton, Michigan.
-His mother, Tina Trent, was a diver at the University of Nebraska.
+His mother, Tina Trent, was a diver at the University of Nebraska–Lincoln.
 And his father, Philip Trent, played cornerback at Nebraska.
 Trent attended Orchard Lake St. Mary's High School in Orchard Lake Village, Michigan.
 Trent set a school record with 23 interceptions and also caught 84 passes on offense for 1,533 yards and 16 touchdowns.